 In today’s terms, a gateway to heroin abuse may exist through prescription painkillers.
 After all, many people turn to heroin when they’re no longer able to obtain their more expensive prescription drug.
 They still want their high, so they turn to heroin even though they know it’s a dead-end path.

 Inhalants may be another gateway substance today.
 Studies show that people who sniff glue or other intoxicants move on to other drugs like cocaine and heroin.
-Many people also believe that energy drinks are a gateway to substance abuse since these drinks produce physical and psychological changes that many people enjoy and seek through other substances.
+Many people also believe that energy drinks are a gateway to substance use since these drinks produce physical and psychological changes that many people enjoy and seek through other substances.

 Closing All Gateways With Drug Rehab in Portland